 Born in Leeds, Diane was educated at Leeds Girls’ High School.
 She studied Art at the University College of Wales, Aberystwyth, graduating with a BA(Hons) in Visual Art, followed by a Post-Graduate Certificate in Education.
 On moving to London she became involved in the animation industry, and the emerging techniques of computer graphics and video manipulation.
 This led to a career in Graphic Design for television and special effects for clients such as Granada, TV-AM, GMTV and This Morning.
-Throughout this time she continued to draw and paint, and has more recently been concentrating on paintings of a contemporary and graphic nature.
-She lives and works in South West London.
+Throughout this time she continued to draw and paint, and has more recently been concentrating on paintings and printmaking.
+She divides her time between London and Yorkshire.

 Artist's Statement: Early influences while studying Art were pointillism and pop art, systems painting, photography and illustration.
 However the biggest influence on my work was probably my years as a graphic designer and animator in television.
 Long hours were spent looking at images frame by frame in extreme close-up to smooth out pixels, or in the more traditional methods of cell-painting in flat, opaque colours.
 These techniques have transferred themselves to the methods of choosing imagery and composition that I use now.
-The themes vary, from cakes and still lifes to portraits, but there is usually a recurring play with scale.
-I tend to make small things big, and big things small, and break the image down into its constituent parts and layers before reassembling them.
+I like to break the image down into its constituent parts and layers before reassembling them.
+Printmaking affords the same opportunity to reconstruct an image, whether by combining different processes or using several plates to create a final print.
 I usually work in acrylic, but sometimes mix media and techniques, using photography, photoshop, collage and printmaking.